 Welcome to our detailed read of the Michigan online poker and gambling industries.
 Here’s what you need to know all in one place.
 One question must be way up on your mind: Is gambling legal in Michigan?

-Gambling is legal but online poker is not regulated.
-There are many regulated alternatives for players who want to gamble legally which began in the early 20th century with horse racing followed decades later by the state lottery and laws that governed and allowed for charitable gambling.
+If you don’t fancy Michigan online poker sites because of the current limited choices, there are many regulated alternatives for players who want to gamble legally.
+Horse racing has been legal ever since the early 20th century, followed decades later by the state lottery and laws that governed and allowed for charitable gambling.
 Today, players can enjoy a range of activities, including:

 - State lotteries;